bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Company: Various is in the development stages for this type of assistive technology.

+## Healthcare assistance devices

+### AI Voice Assistant

+AI-driven voice assistants to help manage health by providing medication reminders, scheduling doctor’s appointments, and offering health advice.

+Companies: Nuance and Orbita offer AI voice assistants.

+### Assistive Robot

+Robots can assist staff in hospitals by automating routine tasks like fetching and delivering supplies.

+Companies: Diligent Robotics is an example of the company developing robots supporting hospital staff.

+### Robot Pet

+Companies like Joy for All create robotic pets designed to provide companionship for the elderly, which can help reduce stress and provide emotional support.

 Companies developing smart dispensers: HeroContact us if you want to discuss your product’s challenges.
 [Schedule a free consultation in 48 hours](/start-project/)!